 Breaking Barriers: Virgin Orbit uses their Data to Drive Critical Business Results

 Virgin Orbit is a part of the overall Virgin Group.
-The company of 390 employees was founded in 2017 and is located in Long Beach, CA. Their primary business is cargo delivery, in which case they deliver cube satellites to a lower orbit for space research.
+The company of 390 employees was founded in 2017 and is located in Long Beach, CA. Their primary business is cargo delivery – putting cubesats in Low Earth Orbit for research, communications and similar use cases.
 Currently, the engineering team is integrating rockets, developing their launch manifest, and preparing for their initial orbital flights that will launch the smallsat revolution.
 They use a Boeing 747-400 Jumbo Jet named Cosmic Girl to carry rocket LauncherOne to an altitude of 35,000 feet, releasing the rocket with the payload to orbit.

 Background – Virgin Orbit’s Integration Journey